mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Imperium either.
 Their powerlessness makes him feel smug.
 •  A man in a bar orders a round of drinks for the house and then loudly offers a toast to the anti-redemptionists.
-Several others join him, others throw their drinks at him and a general free-for- all ensues.
+Several others join him, others throw their drinks at him and a general free-for-all ensues.
 Questioning of locals reveals the anti-redemptionists are a local political movement opposed to an immediate demand for payment on large amounts of Imperial war bonds held by the Intanevaci government since the Solomani Rim War.